 If you use restrictive eating habits, like calorie counting, to try to adjust your weight, your body won’t be able to maintain it.
 You can end up experiencing weight fluctuations that are not only harmful to your physical health but also deepen the severity of any body image challenges you may be experiencing.

 Unfortunately, counting calories doesn’t help you overcome any of these causes.
-All of these require you to practice a more mindful approach to nutrition where you can cultivate a more positive experience with food, build greater awareness of your body’s unique needs, and integrate eating and lifestyle habits that will support you in your daily life.
+All of these require you to practice a more mindful approach to nutrition.
+One where you can cultivate a more positive experience with food, build greater awareness of your body’s unique needs, and integrate eating habits that will support you daily.

 7. Counting Calories Takes the Joy and Pleasure Out of the Food Experience

-Every day, I cook meals that not only nourish my body but also make me so happy and filled with joy to experience.
+Every day, I cook meals that not only nourish my body but also make me so happy and filled with joy.

-Food is such a powerful way to bring nourishment and joy into our lives, but unfortunately, so many diets are really strict, rigid, and completely ignore this “life/joy” element.
-They can make you feel as though cooking is a chore, that you’re meals are unsatisfying (both on a hunger level and also an emotional level).
+Food is such a powerful way to bring nourishment and joy into our lives.
+But unfortunately, so many diets completely ignore this “life/joy” element.
+They can make you feel as though cooking is a chore, or that your meals are unsatisfying (both on a hunger level and also an emotional level).

-They may cause you to view food only as a means to an end, or can cause you to “look forward to” the next time you “can” eat that food you’ve been restricting.
+They may cause you to view food as a means to an end.
+Or cause you to “look forward to” the next time you “can” eat that food you’ve been restricting.
 This undoubtedly causes a lot of stress and puts quite a bit of mental energy towards what you should or shouldn’t eat.